Truth is – Good Posing for Model Photos Increases Your Career Chances, Get 1,000 Professional Tips for Posing! Try this first…

 Many women, especially teenagers, have a tendency to slouch when striking modeling poses for photographers.

 Although some photos call for this and you certainly don’t want to appear stiff or “posed” in your photographs, you do need to stand up straight and hold in your tummy.

-Nothing comes across worse than women or teens modeling in swimsuits than their bellies hanging over the lip (Sorry girls, just had to be said).
+Nothing comes across worse than bellies hanging over the lap (Sorry girls, just had to be said).

 Develop Your Own Model Posing Style

 As stated above, it is really important to develop your own style when posing for model photos.
 If your photographer wanted Tyra Banks or Marisa Miller she would have booked them, not you.

 Don’t try to be something you are not!